 Old Hansen Planetarium, Salt Lake City

-While still in construction stage, the building was described as a "combination of the Doric and Ionian styles of architecture", and would later be classified in the Beaux Arts style.
-Only three of the four walls—the sides and front—were preserved in the 21st century restoration, and you may notice that the rear wall now consists of glass and stone, both etched with images of the building's history.
-It's actually the largest laser stone-carving project in the world with 18 panels covering 900 sq-ft (84 m2) and weighing 44,000 pounds (20,000 kg) in all.
+While still in the construction stage, the building was described as a "combination of the Doric and Ionian styles of architecture", and would later be classified in the Beaux Arts style.
+Only three of the four walls—the sides and front—were preserved in the 21st-century restoration, and you may notice that the rear wall now consists of glass and stone, both etched with images of the building's history.
+It's the largest laser stone-carving project in the world with 18 panels covering 900 square feet (84 square meters) and weighing 44,000 pounds (20,000 kilograms) in all.
 While the bottom of the rear wall contains repeated images from the library in 1905, the top contains images of a galaxy (signifying the Hansen Planetarium), and the middle contains an image of the founder of the company, O.C.
 Tanner.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Salt Lake City.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.